 When developing an international program proposal, there are several things to take into consideration.
 First, program development takes time.
 At least one year of lead time is strongly recommended.
 Each Seattle University College and School has its own requirements for the program proposal and approval process.
 It is advised to consult with your dean to find out which deadline to meet.

 Consult with the Education Abroad Office for support, policy guidance and curricular considerations, as well as assistance with identifying in-country resources.
+We have created a Program Development Guide that details the process of creating a program and a Program Management & Policy Guide to help you implement your program while adhering to SU processes and guidelines.

 It is important to set up a program budget in advance of any financial activity.
 Program Leaders should work with their school/college budget manager for this process.

 It is the goal of the Education Abroad Office (EAO) to assist faculty and staff leaders in developing high-quality international programs that offer a connection to our mission and values of professional formation, diversity and empowerment of leaders for a just and human world.
 Non-credit international programs, most often service projects, offer students a unique opportunity for international engagement through direct experience.
+Below is a brief overview of the planning and implementation process.

 *If a student participant will graduate prior to the start of the program, please consult with EAO regarding proper paperwork and procedures.